deadbits/vigil-llm/README.md

 ## Use Vigil 🛠️

 Follow the steps below to setup your environment and database then run the API server or command line utility to start analyzing prompts!

-Details on each of the scanners is also below in the [Detection Methods]() section.
-Full documentation is available here.

 ### Clone Repository